How to Heal Dry Skinjump to recipe

 Three Things that Will Heal Your Dry Skin

-I'm going to tell you something that might just blow your mind, or maybe not, but did you know that when it gets cold (ie as soon as the temperatures start to drop) the air itself also become much less humid.
-You might be thinking, “of course it does Cassy, everyone knows that!', but what you might NOT know is that when there is less moisture in the air, the air starts STEALING IT FROM OUR BODIES through our skin!
+I'm going to tell you something that might just blow your mind, or maybe not, but did you know that when it gets cold (ie as soon as the temperatures start to drop) the air itself also becomes much less humid.
+You might be thinking, “of course it does, everyone knows that!', but what you might NOT know is that when there is less moisture in the air, the air starts stealing it from our bodies through our skin!
 This is partly why, during the winter season, dry skin can become an issue for so many who normally don't have a problem with it.
-We'll talk about how to mitigate some of this environmental moisture loss by focusing on nutrition and a slightly tweaked skin routine, but one thing you can do for your environment to make a difference right away is to add a humidifier to your bedroom, and use it when you sleep at night.
-Adding moisture BACK into your skin at night while we sleep (hopefully a full, uninterrupted 8 glorious hours) can be a game changer for your skin, and the best part is, you don't have to do ANYTHING besides get your precious ZZZs!
+We'll talk about how to mitigate some of this environmental moisture loss by focusing on nutrition and a slightly tweaked skin routine, but one thing you can do for your environment to make a difference right away is to add a humidifier to your bedroom and use it when you sleep at night.
+Adding moisture back into your skin at night while we sleep (hopefully a full, uninterrupted 8 glorious hours) can be a game-changer for your skin, and the best part is, you don't have to do anything besides getting your precious ZZZs!

 - Healthy Fats: If you don't already eat a variety of healthy fats in your normal diet, now is a great time to add them in!
 Healthy fats will contribute to your skin health (our skin has a lipid (fat) bilayer, and fats will help keep moisture IN.
 We recommend eating fats from a variety of sources, some of our favorites include olive oil, coconut oil, grass-fed butter, tallow, and pumpkin seeds (among many others!).
 Making sure you eat from a variety of sources ensures that you get the many different co-nutrients that are present in those foods, which can be beneficial for many other reasons!

 #3: Find the Best Products for Healing Dry Skin